Please read the explanation of hiking times, distances, altitudes and rating levels here.

 Look southeast for the next landmark—two hills, elevation 2,710 and 2,770 meters.
 Hill 2770 on the right (west) bears the prominent feature of a long rock escarpment.
 The Haba-Benxi Route navigates between the hills and traverses the flat and uniform Pancake Meadow.
 At the southern end of the meadow, the route enters forest and begins a long descent through a drainage.
 The path in this section may fade out several times—stay in or near the drainage bottom.

-20 to 30 minutes after leaving the meadow, you will arrive at an important landmark, Water-Trough Junction (水槽路口), elevation approximately 2,450 meters.
-Here, several troughs form the letter T. They sit deep within a pocket of trees and you could easily pass by without noticing.
+20 to 30 minutes after leaving Pancake Meadow, you will arrive at an important landmark, Water-Trough Junction (水槽路口), elevation approximately 2,450 meters.
+Here, several tree-trunk water troughs form the letter T. They sit deep within a pocket of trees and you could easily pass by without noticing.
 If you don’t want to miss the junction, try looking back over your shoulder toward the drainage bottom at frequent intervals.

 At Water-Trough Junction, trekking routes radiate in four directions.
 West, to Luke’s Hostel and the middle section of Tiger Leaping Gorge along the Luke-Haba Route.
 Southeast, to Benxi Village and the lower part of the gorge.
 North, in one hour to Ennu Village (恩努村) along the Luke-Haba Route.
 Northwest, to Haba Village along the Haba-Benxi Route described here.

 From Water-Trough Junction, the Haba-Benxi Route continues in a southeasterly direction, descending steadily and sometimes steeply downhill.
 Within a few minutes, glimpses of Daju Village (大具乡) on the far side of the Jinsha River (金沙江) come into view.